Hemry81/GTASA-Remix/README.md

 *(You can use [RTX-Remix-Downloader](https://github.com/Kowlin/RTX-Remix-Downloader/releases/latest/download/RTX.Remix.Downloader.exe) to download and update to lastest version of RTX-Remix).
 Github page of the tool : [RTX-Remix-Downloader](https://github.com/Kowlin/RTX-Remix-Downloader))*

-# Sun Mod Requirements
-This mod changes the sun and moon in GTASA using MoonLoader and Lua scripts.

-**Installation** :
-- **MoonLoader** : Download and install MoonLoader from the provided link.
-This will allow you to run Lua scripts in GTASA: [Russian](https://www.blast.hk/threads/13305/) or [English](https://gtaforums.com/topic/890987-moonloader/).
-- **MoonAdditions** : Download MoonAdditions from GitHub.
-Copy the MoonAdditions.dll file to your MoonLoader/lib folder: [MoonAdditions](https://github.com/THE-FYP/MoonAdditions).
-- **Moon ImGui** : Download and install from the provided link.
-Copy the "imgui.lua" and "MoonImGui.dll" files to your MoonLoader/lib folder: [Moon ImGui](https://www.blast.hk/threads/19292/).
-- **SARemix_Sun** : download the "SARemix_Sun.lua" and "SARemix_Real_Sun.dat" files from the moonloader folder.
-Then copy it into the "game folder\MoonLoader" folder.

-**Features and update** :
-- Fixed interior lighting issue where there was no sun/moon light
-- Resolved the problem of "hidden" shadows appearing at noon time
-- real-time editing of the sun/moon position by pressing the hotkey "F3".

-  (If you previously installed my sun mod CLEO script, delete it to avoid conflicts.)

-# Health Bar Mod Requirements
-The Health Bar Mod is a Lua script designed to reveal the original health bar that is hidden in Remix.

-**Installation** :
-- **MoonLoader** : Download and install MoonLoader from the provided link.
-This will allow you to run Lua scripts in GTASA: [Russian](https://www.blast.hk/threads/13305/) or [English](https://gtaforums.com/topic/890987-moonloader/).
-- **MoonAdditions** : Download MoonAdditions from GitHub.
-Copy the MoonAdditions.dll file to your MoonLoader/lib folder: [MoonAdditions](https://github.com/THE-FYP/MoonAdditions).
-- **SARemix_HealthBar** : download the hbao.lua file from the moonloader folder.
-Then copy it into the "game folder\MoonLoader" folder.

-  (If you've installed the sun mod, it means you already have moonloader and MoonAdditions installed, so there's **no need** to reinstall it.)

 # Mod Installation :
 Follow these steps to install the GTASA RTX-Remix mod:
 - **Backup**: Before installing any mods, it's highly recommended to create a backup of your GTA San Andreas game files.
 This will allow you to revert back to the original game state if needed.